smikes/test262/test/suite/promises-aplus/README.md

 ## Approach

 My initial approach is to try to solve the setTimeout and assertion problems manually.
-Once I have an adequate manual solution for translating tests from Promises/A+ to the Test262 idiom, then I will tackle generating Test262 tests.
+Once I have an adequate manual solution for translating tests from Promises/A+ to the Test262 idiom, then I will tackle generating Test262 tests for each generated Promises/A+ test.

 ### Deferred